 Noncompliance with any or all of the above will lead to a one-year probationary period in the Athletic Training Education Program.
-If deficiencies are not corrected during this time, suspension from the Athletic Training Education Program will occur.
+If deficiencies are not corrected during this time or if any deficiencies arise, suspension from the Athletic Training Education Program will occur.